 We need funds to improve and expand classes.
-We are collaborating with herbalists in the region to offer more opportunities for education.
 We need materials for new classes, printing costs for outreach, time to create educational content online/in print, and much more.

 This is the area we are most lacking, but completely NEED!
 We have plans to build homemade biogas digesters – so we can turn our waste into gas we can cook on!
 We also plan to source all our electric off-grid, using solar and wind power.
 We have made bicycle-powered tools before – such as the depicted grain grinder.

 All projects are super fun!
 And have big learning curves.
 And are much more expensive to play with (compared to growing plants! haha!).
 We would LOVE help!